-How to grill – during cooking
+How to cook on a grill – during cooking

 What to do when you have a flare up

-Flare-ups are an inevitable part of grilling with charcoal, when this happens, move the meat from the hot zone to the outside of the grill so that it doesn’t scorch, you can move it back once the flames die down.
+Flare-ups are an inevitable part of grilling with charcoal.
+When this happens, move the meat from the hot zone to the outside of the grill so that it doesn’t scorch, you can move it back once the flames die down.
 You can also try putting the lid down and closing the vents to restrict the oxygen.

 How to grill – getting ready to serve